MPh-py/MPh/docs/tutorial.md

 ```

 We will generally not need to bother with these lists, as we would
-rather hold on to the `model` reference we received from the client.
+rather hold on to the `model` reference we received from the client
-But to free up memory, we could remove a specific model.
+in the first place.
+But to free up memory, we could remove a specific
+model.
 ```python
 >>> client.remove(model)
 ```